flightaware/tohil/README.md

    - takes: single Tcl command name plus zero or more arguments, and an optional data type to convert the return to
    - returns: whatever Tcl returned
    - side effects: executes code in the Tcl interpreter
-   - uncaught Tcl errors tracing back all the way to the the tohil interface are raised as a Python exception
+   - uncaught Tcl errors tracing back all the way to the the Tohil interface are raised as a Python exception

 As it can be tricky to invoke Tcl using eval and not getting possibly unwanted side effects if arguments (such as data!) contain Tcl metadata such as square brackets and dollar signs, a direct argument-for-argument *tohil.call* is provided where Tcl will not do variable and command substitution on its arguments and thus help keep funny business to a minimum.